• Home

 – Bob Dylan

 There was no school to teach me.
 The wind-electric industry that began in the 1930's had died in 1957.
-I joined a network of individuals who were reviving the old technology.
-I lived in communes while I learned to rebuild and update the old wind systems.
+Solar power was science-fiction.
+I joined a network of individuals who were reviving the old wind technology.
+I learned to rebuild and update the old wind systems.
 Could they meet the needs of modern people?
 To test my faith, I set up shop to sell it … The American Way!
-I did OK, as you can see from the picture show.
+And I did OK, as you can see in the pictures.
 I earned the professional title: Windy.

-But the risk and stress of wind power gave me bad dreams.
-As soon as PV hit the market in 1980, I was ready to eliminate the towers and moving parts.
-The simplicity of PV would free me to focus on whole-system design and efficiency.
+But the risk and stress of wind power work gave me bad dreams.
+As soon as PV hit the market in 1980, I was ready to eliminate the towers and the moving parts.
+The simplicity of PV would free me to focus on whole-system design and end-use efficiency.
 I built a PV home system in an old school bus.
 It was my live-in laboratory with no umbilical cord.
 My refrigerator synchronized itself naturally to the available sunshine.
 It was beautiful.
-When I found myself ignoring the solar and just living my life, I knew PV was a breakthrough.
+When I found myself ignoring the solar and just living my life, I knew PV could work for others.

-I had already been building charge controllers, power centers, and home appliance DC conversion kits.
+In the wind business, I had already been producing charge controllers, power centers, and DC conversion kits for washing machines .
 Writing for magazines helped me gain a national market.
 Water pumping was the next frontier.
 I took a job with a water-windmill and pump supplier in 1981.
 We began solar-pumping wells and boreholes by adapting old technologies.

-I began developing my own product line of low-power high-efficiency pumps.
-The first was Solar Slowpump®, developed at my bus in 1983.
+This led to my own product line of low-power high-lift pumps.
+The first was Solar Slowpump®, developed at my workshop bus in 1983.
 I mailed specs and pricing to 50 PV dealers and distributors.
 My expectations were blown away as orders came from cattle ranchers, green entrepreneurs, missionaries, government agents, Boy Scouts, hippies, hunters and monks.
 They wanted pumps and MORE PUMPS!

 Now I honor the young professionals who bring renewable energy into the mainstream!
 They are my teachers.

 I started WindLight Workshop in 1977 to supply off-grid homeowners with wind-electric systems.
-This was before PV (photovoltaics) was on the market.
-That's when I earned the title Windy.
+This was before solar PV (photovoltaics) was on the market.
+I earned the title Windy.
 In 1980, I began eagerly to phase out wind in favor of PV and to focus on super-efficient system design.
-Water pumping was a priority to my clients.
-Efficient low-power pumps were almost non-existent.
+Water pumping was vital to my clients but efficient low-power pumps were almost non-existent.
 I grew frustrated waiting for others to answer the need.
 Lacking prior training, I dove in headfirst with an open mind.
 Solar pump manufacturing quickly became half the business, so I renamed it Flowlight Solar Power in 1986.

 The solar industry was boosted by US and state tax benefits in the mid-80's.
 When those ended, the off-grid PV sector continued growing, faster than ever.
 We were not only reducing people's costs, we were improving their lives by eliminating kerosene lamps, noisy and dirty engines, and antiquated windmills.

 Paul Benson joined me in 1995.
-Being all the business man that I am not, he became the perfect partner.
 We co-founded Dankoff Solar Products, Inc. in '96 as a wholesale-only manufacturer, and a distributor of PV equipment.
-At the same time, I sold the retail portion of the business to my friend Allan Sindelar who then founded Positive Energy Solar (now the #1 rated PV installer in New Mexico).
+At the same time, I sold the retail portion of the business to Allan Sindelar who then founded Positive Energy Solar (now the #1 rated PV installer in New Mexico).
 I was free to focus on the next phase of solar pumping.

 The deep-well breakthrough

-The original Dankoff Pumps are surface pumps, not for deep wells (boreholes).
+The original Dankoff Pumps were surface pumps, not for deep wells (boreholes).
 I was dissatisfied with the available technologies for low-power deep-well pumping—until the advent of the helical rotor pump.
-I knew about it in the 80's and 90's, but it wasn't until 2000 that high tech enabled the commercial feasibility of an efficient submersible HR.
+I knew about it in the 80s and 90s, but it wasn't until 2000 that high tech enabled the commercial feasibility of an efficient submersible form.
 Bernt Lorentz was a manufacturer of off-grid fuel pumps.
-His colleague Bernward Hollemann convinced him that solar pumping was an exciting opportunity, and to contact me for guidance.
-From 1999 to 2004, I advised on the design and strategy of Lorentz helical rotor pumps, and I wrote the specifications and instruction manuals.
+His colleague Bernward Hollemann convinced him that solar pumping was an exciting opportunity, and urged him to contact me for guidance.
+From 1999 to 2004, I advised on the design and strategy of Lorentz helical rotor pumps.
+I wrote the original specifications and instruction manuals.
 Dankoff Solar Products was the first USA importer.
-Bernt Lorentz KG is now a world leader in solar pumping, and Bernt remains a good friend.
+Bernt Lorentz KG is now a world leader in solar pumping.

 Now I focus on research, education, writing and consulting.
 I stay updated, and keep an eye on the future.
 I am a free agent with no financial ties in the industry.